-In an age where our lives are easily cluttered by our surroundings and when everything is seemingly out of control in the world, we become easily distracted or feel overwhelmed.
-Find out how Japanese style or ikebana arrangements help you feel calm and hopefully bring a little zen into your life.
+In an age where our lives are easily cluttered by our surroundings and when everything is seemingly out of control in the world, we become easily distracted or feel anxious.
+Maybe even to the point of overwhelm.

 Results of studies by Homma I, et al suggest that practising ikebana is beneficial in reducing stress and anxiety in people with high trait anxiety.